Jacob Yoro

-Jacob Yoro (born December 8, 1979) is an American football coach who is currently the defensive coordinator and linebackers coach at the University of Hawaii.
+Jacob Yoro (born December 8, 1979) is an American football coach who is currently the safeties coach at the University of Missouri.

 Coaching career

 After his playing career ended due to injury, Yoro began coaching at the high school level in Hawaii.
 He spent 2002 as the linebackers coach at Mililani High School before joining the coaching staff at his alma mater Saint Louis School in 2003 as their linebackers coach.
 He also spent time coaching at Waipahu High School in 2008 while working at the Pearl Harbor Naval Shipyard.

 Upon the completion of his degree in 2008, Yoro went to work in the college ranks, joining the coaching staff at Montana Western as their linebackers coach.
 While at Montana Western, he lived in the basement of the defensive coordinator's house, sleeping on an air mattress.

 Yoro was hired to be the defensive coordinator and linebackers coach at Pacific University in Oregon in 2010.
 He later added the title of recruiting coordinator in 2011 and assistant head coach in 2014.
 Yoro departed Pacific in 2015 to take an assistant coaching position at Cal Poly as their defensive backs coach.